 Can you please share a few more strategies that artists can deploy on Instagram to get more leads and conversions?

-Firstly you must be very clear in explaining your message, your mission and vision to your audience.
+Firstly you must be very clear in explaining your message, your mission and your vision to your audience.
 Artists tell me, “I have already uploaded on my post whatever I do in the studio, so what else should I do?”.
-I tell them you have to post it a lot more so that it gets into people’s head.
+I tell them you have to post it a lot more so that it gets into people’s heads.

-One thing that artists miss out is having clear CTA’s on their posts.
-Now there are a bunch of options available on Instagram like you can set up your store on it and that’s a great way to get your work in front of people.
+One thing that artists miss out on is having clear CTA’s on their posts.
+Now there are a bunch of options available on Instagram you can set up your store on it and that’s a great way to get your work in front of people.

 While uploading on Instagram, make sure you upload high-quality images that are properly cropped with efficient lighting and something that attracts visitors and bring value to your work.

 Finally, don’t underestimate the power of DMs.
-Having one-on-one conversations with your potential clients can help you understand what they are looking for, and you can offer them the best works.
+Having one-on-one conversations with your potential clients can help you understand what they are looking for, and you can offer them the best work.
 This can lead to word of mouth marketing of your brand and then expanding your community.